harikagummadi582/HealthHub/README.md

-# HealthHub - Your Complete Health and Wellness Platform
+# HealthHub - Health and Wellness Platform

 HealthHub is a comprehensive health management platform that helps users track their fitness, nutrition, and overall wellness goals.
 The application provides personalized diet recommendations, calorie tracking, and health management features through a modern, user-friendly interface.